Trump picked Big Oil over Big Corn—and now farmers are pissed

 Since then, the administration has been silent about what the “giant package” will be, or when its details will be released, Jon Doggett, CEO of the National Corn Growers Association, told me.
 And as the wait draws out, farmers are losing patience with another burden imposed by the administration: the trade war with China.

 While the trade war has caused grumbling since Trump launched it last year, the region’s growers endured it stoically, Doggett said.
 “While farmers were very concerned about the trade situation, they also wanted to see an improvement in how we we trade with with China,” he said.
 China had been a buyer of US soybeans for years, but it had generally avoided importing corn.
 “So a lot of farmers were saying, ‘let’s open up this market—we’re willing to take some tough times here,'” Doggett said.
-(It also probably didn’t hurt that the Trump has lavished $28 billion in payments to farmers to offset trade losses—more than twice the price tag of the Obama administration’s 2009 auto-industry bailout.)
+(It also probably didn’t hurt that the Trump has lavished $28 billion in payments to farmers to offset trade-war losses—more than twice the price tag of the Obama administration’s 2009 auto-industry bailout.)

 Then came the 31 waivers to oil refineries.
 “That was a game changer,” Doggett said.
 “I’m not seeing farmers suddenly turning on the president, but it certainly has made our discussions with farmers much different.
 As one of our board members said in our board meeting last week, ‘I’m willing to be a patriot; but I’m not willing to be a martyr.'”